 This is primarily a list of quibbles about The Miniaturist by Jessie Burton.
-As much as I disliked it, I’m curious about the miniseries because I’ve heard that it addresses some of these issues.
+As much as I disliked it, I’m curious about the new TV miniseries because I’ve heard it addresses some of these issues.
 Every now and then a show works as a good editor.

-Nella initially feels out of her depth as a wife and is passive for a good part of the novel before taking on a bit of agency.
+Nella initially feels out of her depth as a wife and is passive for most of the novel before taking on a little agency.
 Unfortunately, one of her biggest decisions comes at the cost of other characters.
-How is a reader supposed to believe Johannes ever became successful when his completely inexperienced wife sells half of his immovable sugar in a single day?
-Who knew it was so easy?
-Maybe she’s brilliant, but this is the same character who plans to pass an “illegitimate” child as her own after she’s only been married a few months… how is that going to stop people from talking?
+How is a reader supposed to believe Johannes ever became a successful trader when his completely inexperienced wife sells half of his immovable sugar in a single day?
+Maybe she’s brilliant, but this is the same woman who plans to pass an “illegitimate” child as her own after only being married a few months… how will that prevent gossip?
 Characters are either smart or short-sighted depending on which trait leads to more drama.
 Nella has a habit of figuring things out a step behind the reader and even a step behind the miniaturist, whose dolls are almost prophetic.

 This next part is a spoiler—or would be, if anything came of it: